 I write on the political economy of institutions and development.
-My dissertation focuses on the distributive politics of the bureaucracy with application to low- and middle-income democracies.
+My current research focuses on the comparative study of bureaucracies and on research design.
 I have conducted fieldwork in Argentina, Colombia, Haiti, Malawi, Nigeria, Peru, and Venezuela.

-My graduate studies are supported by a National Science Foundation Graduate Research Fellowship.
-Individual projects have benefitted from generous support from NSF, USAID, EGAP/DFID, J-PAL, the Columbia Institute for Latin American Studies (ILAS), the Center for the Study of Development Strategies (CSDS), and the Columbia Department of Political Science.
+My research has been supported by grants from the NSF, USAID, EGAP/DFID, J-PAL, the Columbia Institute for Latin American Studies (ILAS), the Center for the Study of Development Strategies (CSDS), and the Columbia Department of Political Science.

+I recently earned my PhD from Columbia University.
+In my final two years of graduate school, I was a predoctoral fellow at Evidence in Governance and Politics (EGAP) at the University of California, Berkeley.
 Before graduate school, I was a professional violinist.
-I earned both a BM in Violin Performance and a BA in Political Science from Rice University in 2012.
+I earned both a BM in Violin Performance and a BA in Political Science from Rice University.